Ebook: Introducing the Linux Foundation’s LFCS and LFCE Certification Preparation Guide

 - Chapter 15: Set Kernel Runtime Parameters in Linux

-- Chapter 12: Linux Network and Security Audit
+- Chapter 32: Network Performance, Security, and Troubleshooting

 Each chapter demonstrates crucial topics and relevant exam objectives in the beginning and ends with a summary followed by questions and answers.